WS-JSNA/ws-jsna-netlify/_starting-well/06-children-family-centre-parent.md

 header:
   overlay_color: "#ca4993"
 permalink: "/starting-well/children-family-centre-profiles/"
-excerpt: "Introducing the new Child Health Profiles"
+excerpt: "The Child Health Profiles summarise the health and wellbeing of the child population of West Sussex"
+downloads: ["CFC01"]
 ---

 The West Sussex Public Health and Social Research Unit have been working on the production of a new Child Health Profile.
 The new profile aims to extend the former Children and Family Centre Profiles, and will include data on children aged 0-19, rather than focussing on the early years only.